skhin/Weather_Checker/README.md

 c.
 Another new development I learned was process.env whereby one can store your APIKeys safely without users abusing the info.

-React Hooks used for this project: useState, useReducer, useContext Imported axios (for API) and moment for the format of the time
+React Hooks used for this project: useState, useReducer, useContext Imported moment for the format of the time